Maximizing Your S-Corp Home Office Tax Deduction: Tips and Tricks

 Simplified Method:

-3. Ideal for smaller home office tax deductions or those who want to avoid complex record-keeping.
+The simplified method is ideal for smaller home office tax deductions, or those who want to avoid complex record-keeping.

 Regular Method:

-2. Best for larger home offices or high-value homes, but requires more meticulous documentation.
+The regular method is best for larger home offices or high-value homes.
+However, it requires more meticulous documentation.

 Can I Claim a Home Office if I Work Part-Time from Home?